Virginia Tech® home

 Art (Creative Technologies, Studio Art, and Graphic Design)

-The Creative Technologies, Studio Art, and Graphic Design majors are restricted majors which typically admit an incoming cohort of around 20 first-year and external transfer students each year.
+The Creative Technologies, Graphic Design, and Studio Art majors are restricted majors which typically admit an incoming cohort of around 25 first-time-in-college and transfer students each year, to each major.

-Only when seats open in our program do we have room to allow for internal major changes to these restricted majors.
-The availability of internal major changes is most likely during the August major change period in advance of fall semester, but it is never a guarantee that we will have room to accept internal major changes.
+Only when seats open in our majors do we have room to allow for internal major changes to these restricted majors.
+The availability of internal major changes is most likely during the Fall semester, but it is never a guarantee that we will have room to accept internal major changes.

-Students exploring these restricted majors are eligible to enroll in our foundation studio classes, if space is available.
-Taking these courses does not expedite time towards graduation, or increase the chances of being allowed to change majors.
+Students exploring these restricted majors are eligible to enroll in SOVA foundation studio classes, if space is available.
+Taking these courses does not expedite times towards graduation, or increase the changes of being allowed to change majors.

 These courses are: